jlevy/og-equity-compensation/README.md

 - 🄳 Companies add (or “issue”) shares during fundraising, which can then be awarded to investors in exchange for their investment.
-  [**Dilution**](http://www.investopedia.com/terms/d/dilution.asp) occurs as the number of outstanding shares goes up, bringing the percentage ownership of each shareholder down.
+  As the number of outstanding shares goes up, the percentage ownership of each shareholder goes down.
+This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
   - ☝️ Dilution doesn’t necessarily mean that you’re losing anything as a shareholder.
     As a company issues stock and raises money, the smaller percentage of the company you *do* have could be worth more.